NadezhdaSuzanskaya/Bank/readme.md

  + parsed XML using StaX and wrote result into file

  done for the lesson 16/06:
- +  Parse XML for Clients using JAXB
+ + parsed XML for Clients using JAXB
  + created JSON for for classes Client, Deposit, DepositType, Credit,CreditType
+ + parsed JSON